mautic/mautic-community-handbook/pages/13.contributing/02.developer/04.Local environment setup/docs.md

 >>>>>> We recommend working with [DDEV][mautic-ddev] since it includes almost all required software out of the box (PHP, Composer, MySQL) and has some handy features like MailHog, PHPMyAdmin, dynamic PHP version switching and much more.
 Mautic-specific installation instructions for DDEV can be found [here][mautic-ddev].

 1. Mautic uses Git as a version control system.
-Download and install git for your OS from https://git-scm.com/.
+Download and install git for your OS from [https://git-scm.com/][git].
 2. Install a server, PHP and MySql to be able to run Mautic locally.
 You can use [DDEV][mautic-ddev] (recommended) or an [AMP package for your OS][amp-packages].
-3. Install [Composer][composer] (if not using DDEV), the dependency manager for PHP.
+3. Install [Composer][composer], the dependency manager for PHP.
 4. Install [NPM][npm].
 5. Install [Grunt][grunt].
+6. Install [GitHub CLI][github-cli]

 ## Mautic requirements